istio/istio.io/content/en/docs/reference/config/analysis/ist0151/index.md

 test: n/a
 ---

-This message occurs when an EnvoyFilter does not have a priority and uses a relative patch operation (INVALID, MERGE, REMOVE, INSERT_BEFORE, INSERT_AFTER, REPLACE).
+This message occurs when an EnvoyFilter does not have a priority and uses a relative patch operation (`INVALID`, `MERGE`, `REMOVE`, `INSERT_BEFORE`, `INSERT_AFTER`, `REPLACE`).
 Using a relative patch operation means that the operation depends on another filter being there when the current envoyFilter filter is evaluated.
-To ensure that the envoyFilters are applied in the order that the users want then a priority should be given or an non-relative operation (ADD or INSERT_FIRST) should be used.
+To ensure that the envoyFilters are applied in the order that the users want then a priority should be given or an non-relative operation (`ADD` or `INSERT_FIRST`) should be used.

 ## An example